bifromqio/bifromq-docs/website/docs/999_bifromq_inside.md

 * [Baidu IoT platform](https://iot.baidu.com/) - Baidu Tiangong IoT platform leverages cloud-edge-device capabilities to offer comprehensive, user-friendly, and industry-specific IoT solutions.
 * [ThingLinks](https://mqttsnet.yuque.com/gt6zkc/thinglinks) - The ThingLinks IoT platform offers diverse and extensive device connectivity capabilities.
 It helps users collect large amounts of device data and quickly integrate applications to build IoT businesses.

+### Plugin

+* [BifroMQ-plugin-anyAuth](https://github.com/Gujiawei-Edinburgh/bifromq-plugin-anyAuth) - This BifroMQ authentication plugin supports WeChat and Auth0 authentication, and can be extended for other social media accounts.
+The project uses Access Control Lists (ACLs) to manage authorization.
+Each action, like publishing and subscribing, has its own custom permission rules based on user settings rather than specific clients.